-- a) In addition to the concept of compatible development identified in this Plan, the Town will have regard for the following when evaluating any development proposal: - i.
-That the lands within the Environmental Protection Designation are protected.
-The design of any development adjacent to the Environmental Protection Designation shall include opportunities to enhance the ecological integrity of the natural heritage feature and its associated ecological functions: - ii.
+- a) In addition to the concept of compatible development identified in this Plan, the Town will have regard for the following when evaluating any development proposal: - That the lands within the Environmental Protection Designation are protected.
+The design of any development adjacent to the Environmental Protection Designation shall include opportunities to enhance the ecological integrity of the natural heritage feature and its associated ecological functions; - ii.
 The boundaries of the Environmental Protection Designation shown on Schedules 2 and 3 have been conceptually delineated.
-It is the intent of this Plan that their precise locations be determined in consultation with the Nottawasaga Valley

-Conservation Authority at the time of the consideration of specific development applications.
+It is the intent of this Plan that their precise locations be determined in consultation with any agency having jurisdiction at the time of the consideration of specific development applications.
 An amendment to this Plan shall not be required to make minor modifications to the boundaries of the Environmental Protection Designation provided the overall intent of the Plan is maintained.
-However, an amendment shall be required to Schedule 3, when a boundary modification to a natural heritage resource area is deemed to constitute a major change;
+However, an amendment shall be required to Schedule 3, when a boundary modification to a natural heritage resource area is deemed to constitute a major change.
+Any change to the Environmental Protection Designation shall be justified through an Environmental Impact Study.; - iii.

-- iii.
 That cultural heritage resources and cultural heritage landscapes are conserved.
 Where appropriate, cultural heritage resources may be incorporated into the design of the new development in a manner that conserves the integrity of the resource/landscape; - iv.
-That buildings and streetscapes are designed to create a sense of identity through architectural features, massing, site layout, orientation and landscaping: - v.
+That buildings and streetscapes are designed to create a sense of identity through architectural features, massing, site layout, orientation and landscaping; - v.
 That reverse frontage (back-lotting) abutting public streets and adjacent to public parks shall be discouraged.
-Alternatives to back-lotting that promote improved streetscapes and public safety will be encouraged, subject to the approval of the Town: - vi.
-That landscaping is provided to define and enhance the appearance of roads and associated pedestrian spaces, to buffer adjacent sensitive land uses, and to minimize the visual impact of parking, loading and storage areas; - vii.
-That landscape features are employed to establish an identifiable and well-conceived streetscape quality and street edge condition; and, - viii.
+Alternatives to back-lotting that promote improved streetscapes and public safety will be encouraged, subject to the approval of the Town; - vi.
+That ecologically-appropriate (e.g., native, locally-sourced, site-appropriate plants, whenever possible) landscaping is provided to define and enhance biodiversity and the appearance of streets and associated pedestrian spaces, to buffer adjacent sensitive land uses, and to minimize the visual impact of parking, loading and storage areas; - vii.
+That landscape features are employed to establish an identifiable and wellconceived streetscape quality and street edge condition; and - viii.
 That utility networks, municipal servicing infrastructure and transportation systems have capacity to serve the proposed development and there are no adverse impacts on the Town's water, sewer, stormwater management and transportation systems. - b) All development applications shall be: - i.
-Consistent with the Urban Design Manual and/or applicable Master Plans and Strategies: - Reviewed to ensure that they are designed to accommodate the provision of infrastructure needed to support the proposed use(s) and the provision of emergency services in an efficient, effective and timely manner; - iii.
-Subject to Site Plan Approval, unless otherwise exempted from Site Plan Approval by this Plan or the Site Plan By-law; - iv.
-Subject to the provisions of the Zoning By-law; and, - v.
-Subject to an approved Secondary Plan or Secondary Plan where applicable, prepared in accordance with the policies of this Plan.
+Consistent with the Urban Design Manual and/or any applicable Council Adopted Manual, Master Plan, Guideline, or Strategy, - ii Reviewed to ensure that they are designed to accommodate the provision of infrastructure needed to support the proposed use(s) and the provision of emergency services in an efficient, effective and timely manner;

+- iii.
+Subject to Site Plan Approval, unless otherwise exempted from Site Plan Approval by legislation, this Plan or the Site Plan By-law; - iv.
+Subject to the provisions of the Zoning By-law; and - v.
+Subject to an approved Secondary Plan or Block Plan where applicable, prepared in accordance with the policies of this Plan.